 First step is to understand that this fatigue is not normal.
-We are not victims of our children, our family or our work.
-We can stand up and raise our voice.
+We are not victims of our children, our family, or our work.
+We can stand up and raise our voices.

 When I started to change my mindset, I began to see things from a different perspective, and it eventually guided me to change whatever I didn’t like in my life, one thing at a time.
 I know it sounds easier said than done, and I am still working on this myself, but once started you won’t stop.

-I started to read books about positive thinking; to listen to relaxing music; to practice yoga; to go for meditation walking; to improve my eating habits.
-At last, the most significant change I made was quitting my job and start my own online business.
+I started to read books about positive thinking; listening to relaxing music; practice yoga; to go for meditation walking; to improving my eating habits.
+At last, the most significant change I made was quitting my job and starting my own online business.

 This change led me very quickly to a recovery.
 It also led me to feel grateful and willing to help other women to start their journey out of that depressing black hole.

 Just think about this: When you wake up, do you feel already exhausted?
 Do you think you are a joyful mom?

 If so, take action, do not endure until the depression swallows you.

 To be a joyful mother, it is necessary first of all to become a conscious, fulfilled, balanced woman.

 I hope you will join me in making the changes you need to improve your life by gaining good health, positive energy, happiness, and fulfillment.